datagrok-ai/public/help/access/importing-data.md

 # Importing Data

 Datagrok lets you easily ingest virtually any kind of data from almost anywhere.
-It supports dozens of file types and can connect to 50+ different databases and other services, including cloud data providers.
+It supports dozens of file types and can connect to [30+ popular databases](data-connection.md#connectors) and other services, including cloud data providers.

 To import a local file, drag-and-drop it into the browser.
 The important thing